Fuat Avni: Legal action and arrests

+Trial and convictions

+On 18 January 2021, the Ankara 22nd High Criminal Court sentenced Mustafa Koçyiğit, a former Prime Ministry official and Bülent Günay, a former intelligence official, to life imprisonment plus an additional 25 years each, after finding them guilty of "violating the constitutional order" and of "disclosing state secrets and spying" in connection with operating the Fuat Avni account.
+Seven further defendants received sentences ranging from 13-16 years and eight others received sentences of 7 to 10 years.
+Turkish authorities alleged the account had been set up by the Gülen movement, which the government refers to as the Fethullah Terrorist Organisation (FETÖ).

 Contents of its claims

 It claimed to provide information from undisclosed government talks concerning the 2013 corruption scandal, irregularities during elections, secret operations with the government and Cemaat.
-The account generally referred to Recep Tayyip Erdoğan as "BB" (Turkish for PM), "Tiran" (tyrant), "Başçalan" (a pun on PM, meaning Prime Thief), "Yezid" (Yazid I, the second Umayyad Caliph, known as a tyrant by some scholars), "Faşist" (fascist) or Narsist (narcissist).
+The account generally referred to Recep Tayyip Erdoğan as "BB" (Turkish for PM), "Tiran" (tyrant), "Başçalan" (a pun on PM, meaning Prime Thief), "Yezid" (Yazid I, the second Umayyad Caliph, regarded by some scholars as a tyrant), "Faşist" (fascist) or Narsist (narcissist).
 They used Bediüzzaman's iconic "Korkma, titre" phrase ("Don't be afraid, shiver") occasionally.

 Important claims

 Some of their claims had been realized a few days or week later.